just-containers/s6-overlay/README.md

 (literally) bright red warning, but it will boot.
 Otherwise, by default, s6-overlay refuses to run when it encounters such a insecure setup that it doesn't have the necessary privileges to fix.
+* `S6_WAIT_FOR_CLOSING_FD` (default = 0): if this variable is set to 3 or more, then
+this number represents a file descriptor.
+Your container manager must spawn your container with this file descriptor open, and use it as a synchronization mechanism, as in, when reading this file descriptor returns EOF, it means that the container manager is ready and the container can proceed.
+Some Docker setups use fd 3 for this; some systemd setups use 4.
+Read your container manager's documentation to check if such synchronization is necessary; when the variable is set, s6-overlay will follow that protocol.
+If the variable is unset, or set to 0 (or 1 or 2 but don't do this), s6-overlay will not attempt to synchronize with the container manager, it will just boot your container as fast as possible.

 ### syslog